microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 After a dynamic profile generator runs, we will determine what new profiles need to be added to the user settings, so we can append those to the list of profiles.
+The deserializer will look at the list of generated profiles and check if each and every one already has a entry in the user settings.
+The generator will just blind hand back a list of profiles, and the deserializer will figure out if any of them need to be added to the user settings.
 We'll store some sort of result indicating that we want a save operation to occur.
 After the rest of the deserializing is done, the app will then save the `profiles.json` file, including these new profiles.

 When we're serializing the settings, instead of comparing a dynamic profile to the default-constructed `Profile`, we'll compare it to the state of the